Skip to content

 Choose a dummy that is the right size for your baby's age.
 It's usually straightforward - teats get bigger for older babies as their mouths get bigger.
 Most dummies are available in two options – under six months and over six months.

-Once you’ve work out which teat to choose, have a look at the rest of the dummy.
+Once you’ve worked out which teat to choose, have a look at the rest of the dummy.
+Using a dummy chain can help prevent lost dummies, but it is important to ensure it meets safety standards to avoid potential choking hazards.
 The dummy shield should have holes in it.
 This helps to prevent skin rashes around baby’s mouth.
 More importantly, in the very unlikely event that the dummy should become lodged in baby’s mouth, the holes allow baby to breathe.
-The shield should be wide than 3.5cms so that your baby can’t put the whole thing in her mouth.
+The shield should be wider than 3.5cms so that your baby can’t put the whole thing in her mouth.
 All dummies that meet Australian standards will have these holes and the correct size shield.
 It’s also a good idea to look for a dummy that’s made from one piece of plastic, as it’s less likely to come apart and become a choking hazard.
 You can also get latex dummies that are moulded entirely from one piece, including the teat.
 Look for dummies that are BPA free and phthalate free, too.

 Sterilising the dummy